-In the Italian variations of the myth, Elektra becomes the wife of the King of the Etruscans of Korithos and their children Dardanus and Iasius are born in Italy and then leave, one in Samothrace, the other in Troad.
-Later, Elektra and her sisters were beaten and abused.
-The Latinized form of Greek Ηλεκτρα (Elektra), is derived from ηλεκτρον (electron) meaning “Amber”.
+In the Italian variations of the myth Elektra is that she becomes the consort of the King of the Etruscans of Korithos and their children Dardanus and Iasius are born in Italy and then leave, one in Samothrace, the other in Troad.
+Later in her story Elektra and her sisters were beaten and abused.
+The Latinized form of Greek Ηλεκτρα (Elektra), derived from ηλεκτρον (electron) meaning “Amber”.

 Elektra had married the cousin of Pylades, who was fraternal friend of her brother and were challenged because the Furies.
 Together her and her brother went to Tabriz (Iran), under the command of the Oracle “Iphigenia in Tauris” Euripides.
 From Elektra and Pylades marriage, were born two boys.

 The Phoenician word Elēkrŏn, meaning ‘Shining Light’.”
 Clearly 2,500 years ago, its birth of the Shining Light is attributed to Goddess Elektra.
 Her story is the root of all civilization, humanity and culture with other goddesses of Illumination and the Night Light.
 I have always been interested in the wholeness and root of her shamanic and dreaming past, her cave life, her ancient art and rock art, and her reflection upon our lives today.
 Because they were before written languages and I focus on the values of what small pieces are left from prehistory as her root.

 The name Elektra carries much about a Goddess (woman) herself, and her tales, more than words could ever express, from a past to build a kingdom against her.